prajjwalpathak/Mini-Game/README.md

 # Mini_Game

-This is a mini-game built with vanilla JavaScript, HTML, and CSS.
-No HTML Canvas involved.
-It's just for practice.
+This is a mini-game built with HTML Canvas.